FAA models in 1/72 scale |

 used replacement parts for the canopy by Aeroclub

-Martin Baker seats, undercarriage and some smaller parts like pylons.
+Martin Baker seats in soft metal, undercarriage and some smaller parts like pylons.

 |